 Public Records Policies

 The Iowa Economic Development Authority (IEDA) is subject to the Open Records law (Iowa Code Chapter 22).
-Treatment of information submitted the IEDA in a WHTIP application is governed by the provisions of the Open Records law.
-All public records are available for public inspection.
+Treatment of information submitted to IEDA through an application for assistance is governed by the provisions of the Open Records law.

 Completing Your Application